 Sexual narcissism is when a person has an unrealistic view of their sexuality.
-They may experience an inflated sense of sex appeal and an exaggerated idea of their sexual skills.
-They may also only care for their own sexual satisfaction.
-These traits can make it difficult to maintain healthy relationships.
+They may experience an inflated sense of sex appeal, an exaggerated idea of their sexual skills, or only care for their own sexual satisfaction.

 A sexual narcissist is a person who possesses narcissistic traits, such as entitlement, low empathy, or superiority, within a sexual context.
 They may coerce and manipulate others to fulfill their own physical and sexual needs and may not care for the wishes or concerns of others.
 For this reason, some may also refer to sexual narcissism as sexual entitlement.